-The animal care course is a BTEC level 1 / level 2 accredited course from Pearson.
-It is broken down into four units and is designed to give an introductory overview to some of the key principles, knowledge, understanding and skills relevant to the animal care sector.
+The animal care course is a BTEC level 1 / level 2 Tech Award accredited course from Pearson.
+It is broken down into three components and is designed to give an introductory overview to some of the key principles, knowledge, understanding and skills relevant to the animal care sector.
 Learners will have access to a range of species throughout the course to learn practically for all aspects.

-The units include:
+The components include: